Nobody912/glacial/index.md

 title: Home
 ---
 # NICE!
-You have successfully installed **NORD-THEME**!
+You have successfully installed **GLACIAL**!
 That's all.
 Much love.